 Several stakeholders are involved in the continuing development of the MSAA Science.
-Arizona, Maine, BIE, and USVI collaborate with Cognia on the MSAA Science.
+American Samoa, Arizona, Bureau of Indian Education (BIE), Commonwealth of the Northern Mariana Islands (CNMI), Guam, Maine, U.S. Virgin Islands, and Vermont collaborate with Cognia on the MSAA Science.
 Members of this body provide input and feedback on specific aspects of the assessment.
 Certain activities are specific to MSAA Science, while others apply to the comprehensive MSAA program.

 The MSAA Science Partners' involvement includes participating in development planning, item reviews, post-item review committee reconciliation, and data review summaries.
 Input is also provided for the overall administration during test-construction form planning and reviews of the computer-based and paper-based administration materials.
 Specific feedback is also provided as it relates to the MSAA Science reports and their design.
-In addition to the MSAA Science Partners, stakeholders from schools and districts across the MSAA Science Partners participate in the field-test item development process during the item content and bias meeting.
+In addition to the MSAA Science Partners, stakeholders from schools and districts across the MSAA Science Partners participate in the field-test item development process during the Item Content and Bias-Sensitivity meeting.
 Additional detailed information is available in Chapter 4.

 The MSAA Science Partners are part of the full collaborative of MSAA Partners.
 The MSAA Partners structure decision-making authority into various subcommittees that MSAA Partners elect to be a part of.
-Overall, MSAA Partners oversee development of the Test Administration Manual (TAM), MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Coordinators, Parent Guides in English and Spanish, online training modules, and final quiz for TAs.
+Overall, MSAA Partners oversee development of the Test Administration Manual (TAM), MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Coordinators, Parent Guides in English and Spanish, online training modules, and final quiz for TAs.
 Additionally, they are responsible for decisions on the overall layout of the student results files and the final processing and reporting business requirements.
 They oversee planning Technical Advisory Committee (TAC) meetings, contribute to psychometric decisions, provide the content of the End-of-Test Survey, determine relevant policies, receive the survey results after administration, and make recommendations on the structure of the technical report.
-The MSAA Partners have determined development priorities for the online assessment platform used in the 2022 comprehensive MSAA program on an as-needed basis.
+The MSAA Partners have determined development priorities for the online assessment platform used in the 2023 comprehensive MSAA program on an as-needed basis.
 This group has also reviewed recommendations and development pertaining to the security of the online platform and ultimately approved all changes made to the platform.